Hpauric/hpauric.github.io/_posts/2017-05-21-Debugging-with-Google-Dev-Tools.md

 You can add whatever code you want.
 In this case I'm trying out a fibonacci implemetation with dynamic programming.

-This is taken from [here](https://www.sitepoint.com/implementing-memoization-in-javascript/)
+This is taken from [a guide to implmenting memoization in javascript](https://www.sitepoint.com/implementing-memoization-in-javascript/)

 ```javascript
 var fibonacci = (function() {